-Anyone who is an underling in a large, hierarchical organization has had their soul crushed under the stampede of elephantine stupidity that afflicts senior managers with a blackberry in their hands.
-For example, a Director where I work, let’s call him Stu, takes his blackberry into the bathroom with him Monday evening.
-There, he gets an e-mail from Joe who says “hey, did you know that such-and-such is on the agenda for the meeting of the Big Cheeses next Monday?”
+Anyone who is an underling in a large, hierarchical organization has had their soul crushed under the stampede of elephantine stupidity that afflicts certain people with a blackberry in their hands.
+For example, a Director where I work, let’s call him Stu, takes his blackberry into the bathroom with him Wednesday evening.
+There, he gets an e-mail from Joe who says “Hey, did you know that such-and-such is on the agenda for the meeting of the Big Cheeses next Monday?”

 After a panicked squeeze of his anal sphincter, Stu responds “We’re on it.”
 He resolutely flushes the toilet, as if he’s about to storm the ramparts on D-Day, and sends a frantic e-mail to my Manager saying, “Get your minion edmund to get me that that thing by Friday, cuz he writes good and knows stuff.
 Priority.”

-I get to the office Tuesday morning, open my e-mail and see the message from my Manager.
-“Can you do this thing by Friday?”
+I get to the office Thursday morning, open my e-mail and see the message from my Manager.
+“Can you do this thing by Friday morning?”

-Like an obedient slave, I say “Yes, Mem’sahib, I’ll get that report done along with the other ten reports that were urgent yesterday.”
+Like an obedient, intelligent slave, I say “Yes, Mem’sahib, I’ll get that report done along with the other ten urgent things on my plate.”
 I get back to my cubicle, poised for hours of frenzied tapping on my keyboard.